precice/elmer-adapter/Partitioned_Heat_Conduction/README.md

 These steps are required if the user want to regenerate the existing .msh file, gmsh software is required, open the .geo in gmsh by running command gmsh <FileName>.geo and follow the following tutorial https://www.youtube.com/watch?v=O1FyiBBuN98&ab_channel=JoshTheEngineer

-# Running Example
+# Running Reference Example
 * Step 1    : Generate msh Files, type ElmerGrid 14 2 Reference_Problem.msh -out Reference_Problem_Mesh
+* Step 2    : Run Simulation, type ElmerSolver Reference_Problem.sif and wait for simulation to finish
+* Step 3    : visulaize results, results should exist in Results folder, run paraview and open .vtu files to se solution
+* Hint      : Results in other examples not necessarily exist in Results folder, the location can be modified in .sif file

+# Running Dirichlet Example
+* Step 1    : Generate msh Files, type ElmerGrid 14 2 Dirichlet_Participant.msh -out Dirichlet_Participant_Mesh
-* Step 2    : Run Simulation, type ElmerSolver case.sif and wait for simulation to finish
+* Step 2    : Run Simulation, type ElmerSolver Dirichlet_Participant.sif and wait for simulation to finish
 * Step 3    : visulaize results, results should exist in Results folder, run paraview and open .vtu files to se solution
 * Hint      : Results in other examples not necessarily exist in Results folder, the location can be modified in .sif file